 I am a printmaker, watercolorist, photographer, and cutter of paper.
 The prints I make are often pattern-based, and singular, focusing on overlapping, transparent color layers, textural surfaces, and forms.
 I love to construct shapes, and I think about what they might be.
 A mountain village, a swimmer?
 A bird amongst chrysanthemum?
 As I draw (or cut) these designs I feel the structure between their inner and outer spaces, the balance between graceful and blunt areas, and the textural surface that shows how a shape interacts with its environment.

-This series of screenprints uses imagery originally designed as multicolor, repeating patterns for silk scarves, and textile artifacts for the home.
-Some designs are made from textural photographs of string, part of a knitted sweater, or a desert landscape, while others use watercolor washes, brushstrokes, and paper cut-outs, as means to a screenprinted outcome.
-The designs have been layered, and overlap somewhat randomly on one another multiplying depth, and color, and juxtaposing imagery.
+This series of screenprints layers imagery originally made for my textile designs, as well as imagery made from textural photographs, which include images of string, a knitted sweater, and a desert landscape.
+Other imagery includes use watercolor washes, brushstrokes, and paper cut-outs, as means to a screen-printed outcome.
+The designs have been layered, and overlaped on one another multiplying depth, color, and juxtaposing imagery.

-All work bellow is screenprinted with high quality ink on heavy weight cotton content paper, a Japanese mulberry paper (22 x 30 inches), or linen (wall hanging 45 x 120inches).
-Alder frames are made by the artist.
-I am also making similar prints in a smaller dimension, with 12 inch widths.
+All work bellow is screenprinted with high quality ink on heavy weight cotton content paper, a Japanese mulberry paper (22 x 30 inches), or canvas (wall hanging 45 x 120inches).
+Alder frames are self made.
+Many have a story attached.
+These pieces were exhibited at the gallery Palette SF, in the summer of 2019.